-The TOE stores all wrapped keys in non-volatile memory only after they have been wrapped.
+The TOE stores all wrapped keys in non-volatile memory only when the keys have been wrapped.
 Key wrapping is performed using AES KW and AES GCM, as specified in FCS_COP.1(d).

 Intermediate keys are not generated using submask combining.